mlan/docker-postfix/README.md

 #### `SMTPD_MILTERS`

-Communication with the [Rspamd](https://rspamd.com/) milter is configured by setting `SMTPD_MILTERS=inet:filt:11332`, which assumes that a Rspamd container, named `filt`, is reachable on the custom network.
+Communication with the [Rspamd](https://rspamd.com/) milter is configured by setting `SMTPD_MILTERS=inet:flt:11332`, which assumes that a Rspamd container, named `flt`, is reachable on the custom network.

 #### `MILTER_DEFAULT_ACTION`